 As a student in the Creativity and Entrepreneurship LLC, you will take three, 2-credit-hour academic courses during your first year (one course each quarter).
-The courses include case studies, workshops, field trips, and design projects, along with readings and guest speakers.
-Through these experiences and projects, students will learn about the many challenges and rewards of creativity, innovation, entrepreneurship, and design thinking.
+The courses include group-based projects, case studies, workshops, field trips, and design projects, along with readings and guest speakers.
+Through these experiences and projects, students will learn about the many challenges and rewards of creativity, innovation, entrepreneurship, social entrepreneurship and design thinking.

 Over the course of the academic year, each quarter focuses on a specific element of building student understanding, self-efficacy, and capacity for action.
 Community mentors, offsite retreats, and other resources are provided to give students the tools they need to accomplish their goal.
 This program emphasizes process and perseverance, and fosters divergent thinking and student-driven content as well as open source creation.
 Coursework evolves with student interests and adapts to the needs of the group, reflecting the nature of learning as an unpredictable series of events.